 The character's individual stats are determined from a charts which the NHD has established.
-Some stats never
+Some stats

-stars, his travel speed will reflect the faster of the speeds.
+planets or stars, his travel speed will reflect the faster of the speeds.

 Energy/magic is the trickiest since many factors must be taken into account; the type of energy, its source.
-Is

-it singled-sourced or muli-sourced?
+Is it singled-sourced or muli-sourced?
 Is it artificial or natural?
 Is the source limited or unlimited?